snoowbirvd/EV-Charging-Data-Analysis-SQL/README.md

 - Determine when (weekday + hour) most shared charging sessions start.
 - Find users whose average charging duration exceeds 10 hours when using shared stations.

-## How We Solved It

-Below is a concise explanation of the technical steps we took for each part.
-(Short code snippets are included in code blocks for clarity.)

 ### Used SQL for:

 - Data Aggregation and Filtering